badgerloop-software/pico-driverIO-webserver/README.md

 ### 2. Configure Driver IO Settings

-Edit `driverio_config.txt` with your Pi 4 details:
+Make a file called `driverio_config.txt` and edit it with your Pi 4 details.
+You can set any six digit pin you'd like:

 ```
 DRIVERIO_IP=10.42.0.18